TABLE OF CONTENTS

 When it comes to surveying, there has been an ongoing argument about the comparative values of photogrammetry and LiDAR, and which is best.

-The truth is that there isn’t one right answer—it’s really a question of the specific application being considered.
+But the truth is that there isn’t one right answer.
+It’s really a question of the specific application being considered.
 Photogrammetry is right for some instances, while LiDAR is right for others.

 redtail-lidar-systems